ArionMiles/ArionMiles.github.io/content/posts/lambda.md

 (313) xxx-xxxx
 ```

-The lamda application we'll be building will simply call this binary and return the text as a json response.
+The lamda application we'll be building will simply call this binary and return the text as a response.

 Let's get started.
 Create a empty directory, and make a `lambda_function.py` file.
 ```